 Structured around a specific theme, genre, musician, instrument or geographic area, weekends at the Philharmonie offer the public a fresh take on music and its appreciation : new concert formats, family shows and activities, musical child-care…

-Philharmonie Live gathers a collection of almost 700 videos, including 50 full concerts, available for free.
-Discover our collection of classical music, jazz, pop-rock and world music.
+The video streaming platform Philharmonie Live offers 60 new concerts every year and a collection of archives, available for free.
+Enjoy our collection of classical music, jazz, pop-rock and world music on your computer, tablet and smartphone.